Health

 Tinea pedis treatment

-In most cases, athlete’s foot can be successfully treated with over-the-counter antifungal creams and ointments, such as clotrimazole (Lotrimin) and terbinafine.
+In most cases, athlete’s foot can be successfully treated with over-the-counter antifungal creams and ointments, sprays, powders, and gels, such as clotrimazole (Lotrimin),terbinafine, miconazole, and tolnaftate.
 If the infection doesn’t clear up or it gets worse after using an over-the-counter product as directed, see your healthcare provider.
 In some cases, a prescription-strength topical antifungal medication may be necessary to clear up the infection.
-In severe cases, or if the athlete’s foot co-occurs with a bacterial infection, treatment may require oral antifungal medications.
+In severe cases, or if the athlete’s foot co-occurs with a bacterial infection, treatment may require oral medications.
+You should avoid OTC creams that contain steroids (or corticosteroids) because they may make athlete’s foot worse.

 Athlete’s foot prevention

 If you experience intense and severe pain and itching, or if you encounter swelling, pus or a persistent foot rash that doesn’t start improving after a month of treatment, make an appointment with your healthcare provider.
-If you have diabetes and suspect you have athlete's foot, see your healthcare provider right away.
+If you have diabetes or other health conditions that cause you to have a weakened immune system and suspect you have athlete's foot, see your healthcare provider right away.